Religious and Faith-Based Rehab

 - Dialectical behavior therapy—An approach that encourages participants to embrace change and tolerate stressful or painful emotions more effectively.11 Dialectical behavior therapy teaches skills that help you to navigate recovery, including mindfulness and meditation, which may also help you connect with your higher power or spiritual beliefs.5

+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
 If you are questioning whether a faith-based rehab program is right for you, our admissions navigators are available to help.
 They can review various options for faith-based rehabs in your area by using our directory of treatment centers.
-You may be able to locate state-funded or free or low-cost faith-based treatment facilities.
-You may also be able to access treatment without insurance.
-Visit our website to verify your insurance benefits to make sure your care is covered, call today for more information and to get started on your journey to recovery from drug and alcohol addiction.
+Visit our website to verify your insurance benefits and make sure your care is covered.
+You can also call us free at today for more information and to get started on your journey to recovery from drug and alcohol addiction.